 A common myth is that if a person owns assets, including property, then they must pay for their own care.
-This is incorrect as the value of your assets is irrelevant for HEALTH care and is only taken into account for SOCIAL care.
+This is incorrect and incomplete information, as the value of your assets is irrelevant for HEALTH care and is only taken into account for SOCIAL care.

-Unfortunately, for a number of reasons the NHS often incorrectly denies funding because in practice the application process is flawed, overly complicated, confusing to most members of the NHS and motivated by financial rather than medical objectives.
+Unfortunately, for a number of reasons the NHS often incorrectly denies funding because in practice the application process is flawed, overly complicated, confusing even to members of the NHS, and motivated by financial rather than medical objectives.

-If a care need can be identified as SOCIAL (such as lack of mobility) rather than HEALTH (dementia, cancer, etc.) then the NHS will determine that care should not be funded by them but rather by a local authority.
-This then means that if a patient has assets of £23,250 (correct as at June 2020) or greater, including property, the patient must pay for their own care.
+If a care need can be identified as SOCIAL (such as lack of mobility) rather than HEALTH (dementia, cancer, etc.) then the NHS will determine that care should not be funded by them, but rather by a local authority.
+This then means that the patient must pay for their own care if they own assets of £23,250 or greater, including property.

 Thus, the vast majority of patients with long term health needs are refused NHS Care funding and understandably simply accept this.